emberjs/rfcs/text/0712-query-params-as-derived-data.md

 can change and access the query params the exact same way.
 No need to force prop-drilling patterns by passing controller properties down many layers of components.

-For example, assume there is a compnoent 10+ component layers deep.
-Instead of passing `@category` and `@updateCategory` through each and every one of those component layers, the component can do do:
+For example, assume there is a component 10+ component layers deep.
+Instead of passing `@category` and `@updateCategory` through each and every one of those component layers, the component can do:

 ```js
 import Component from '@glimmer/controller';